 Four Ideas for Getting Interviews via the Hidden Job Market

 Most of my job-search clients get interviews by tapping into the hidden job market; they are both reaching out to their network and cold-emailing/calling people they don’t know.
-You, too will want to prioritize efforts that will allow you to bypass the glut of applicants going through job postings or recruiting firms.
-Since ~20% of interviews are obtained via postings or search firms (from my and colleagues’ experience), spend only 20% of your valuable job search time on these methods.
-Focus your remaining time on the hidden job market.
+You, too will want to prioritize efforts that will allow you to bypass the glut of applicants going through the “front door” – job postings.
+This strategy is especially vital for my executive-level clients – since roughly 80% of these jobs are landed through networking or even cold outreach, including networking with retained search firms.
+So, focus your efforts on the hidden job market.
 The goal is to land lots of informational meetings with hiring decision-makers that could lead to interviews via referrals or your keeping in touch.
 Here are four ideas to get you started.

 1. Send an email or LinkedIn message to your entire network asking for referrals.

-Think broadly about your network – family, friends, colleagues from 10 years ago, your dentist, old professors, etc. Include the following elements in your email:
+Think broadly about your network – family, friends, colleagues from 15 years ago that you haven’t spoken with since but they might remember you, your neighbor, dentist, professors, etc. Include the following elements in your email:

 • Subject Line: ‘Your Help Requested.’